Joan/Quiz/Readme.md

 ### Requirements

 * [Node.js](https://nodejs.org/fr/download/)
-* The main computer (player) has to be LAN accessible if different devices are needed
+* The device used as player has to be LAN accessible for multiple devices usage
-* A modern browser

 ### Node project